 How to implement a priority queue in Python

 Learn to implement a priority queue in Python.
-Explore various methods, tips, real-world uses, and how to debug common errors.
+Explore different methods, tips, real-world applications, and common error debugging.

 How to implement a priority queue in Python